Dr. Gloria Y. Yeh

 - Complex chronic disease

 Dr. Yeh is Associate Professor of Medicine at Harvard Medical School.
 Her research program is based in the Division of General Medicine and Primary Care at the Beth Israel Deaconess Medical Center, where she serves as the Division's Director of Mind-Body Research, and Director of the HMS Research Fellowship in Integrative Medicine (NIH T32 postdoctoral training fellowship).
 Her primary research focus is efficacy and mechanism of mind-body exercise in complex chronic illness.
 She is an internationally recognized leader in the field of mind-body research, including tai chi, yoga, and meditation.
 She is principal investigator or co-investigator on a number of NIH-funded studies investigating mind-body exercise, including two R01's investigating tai chi and meditative breathing in patients with COPD.
 She has experience in the design and conduct of mind-body clinical trials, and expertise in mind-body intervention development and adaptation for chronic disease.
 Her research has investigated physiological, psychosocial, and behavioral outcomes such as exercise capacity, cardiorespiratory efficiency, physical activity, quality of life, mood, and self-efficacy.
-She is actively involved in teaching and training, and serves as academic and research mentor to post graduate research fellows and as faculty preceptor to medical residents in the Department of Medicine, Dr. Yeh is also a primary care physician at BIDMC Healthcare Associates, where she is involved in the development of the Cheng-Tsui Integrated Health Center.
+She is actively involved in teaching and training, and serves as academic and research mentor to post graduate research fellows and as faculty preceptor to medical residents in the Department of Medicine, Dr. Yeh is also a primary care physician at BIDMC Healthcare Associates.

 Current Research Support

 View Dr. Yeh's professional research networking profile at Harvard Catalyst.

 Selected Peer-Reviewed Publications

 View Dr. Yeh's publication history at PubMed Author Search.